marinatorelli/comp-arch/README.md

 # cmparc-2019

-Group Project for Computer Archetecutre at UC3M
+Group Project for Computer Architecture at UC3M

 To compare results between base file and student implementation run